-- 1. HIV test.
+- HIV test.
 Routine HIV enzyme-linked immunoassay (EIA) or rapid, point-of-care, FDA-approved, fingerstick blood test.
 Nonreactive test result must be within 7 days of initiating and dispensing TruvadaTM, Generic FTC/TDF or Descovy TM. - 2.
-Serum creatinine for creatinine clearance calculation (eCrCl must be 60 mL/min or greater for TruvadaTM or Generic FTC/TDF and 30mL/min or greater for
+Serum creatinine for creatinine clearance calculation (eCrCl must be 60 mL/min or greater for TruvadaTM or Generic FTC/TDF and 30mL/min or greater for DescovyTM).

-DescovyTM).
 Test result must be within 60 days of initiating and dispensing TruvadaTM, Generic FTC/TDF or DescovyTM.

 NOTE: If the eCrCl is less than 60 mL/min and considering TruvadaTM or Generic FTC/TDF or eCrCl less than 30mL/min and considering DescovyTM, assess for nephrotoxic medications (e.g., NSAIDS, acyclovir, valacyclovir) and body building substances (e.g., creatinine, protein drinks) and repeat the eCrCl in 4 weeks.
-TruvadaTM or Generic FTC/TDF cannot be prescribed if repeat eCrCl is less than 60 mL/min.
-DescovyTM cannot be prescribed if repeat eCrCl is less than 30 mL/min.
+TruvadaTM or Generic FTC/TDF cannot be ordered or dispensed if repeat eCrCl is less than 60 mL/min.
+DescovyTM cannot be ordered or dispensed if repeat eCrCl is less than 30 mL/min.
 Refer patients with eCrCl levels to their primary care provider and consider nephrology referral for individuals with eCrCl levels that prevent PrEP prescribing.

-Hepatitis B surface antigen (HBsAg), hepatitis B surface antibody (HBsAb), and hepatitis B total core antibody (HBcAb) if not currently documented.
-Hepatitis B vaccination should be offered, if indicated based on HBV laboratory studies.
-(Appendix 3,nPEP Nurse Protocol) Refer to the Georgia Department of Public Health's Immunization Program Manual for immunization schedule and administration information.
+- 3. Urinalysis to assess for proteinuria in patients with hypertension or diabetes every 6 months. - 4.
+Hepatitis B surface antigen (HBsAg), hepatitis B surface antibody (HBsAb), and hepatitis B total core antibody (HBcAb), if not currently documented.
+Test result must be within 60 days of initiating and dispensing Truvada or Descovy.
+If the patient reports a recent high-risk exposure for hepatitis, and is unvaccinated with no documentation of immunity, repeat testing at baseline is indicated. - a.
+Hepatitis B vaccination should be offered, if indicated based on HBV laboratory studies (Appendix 3,nPEP Nurse Protocol).
+Refer to the Georgia Department of Public Health's Immunization Program Manual for immunization schedule and administration information.